 In January 2015, the Swiss National Bank made a major announcement.
 It removed the peg that had been there since 2012 on its currency.
 This move was unexpected by the markets, which pushed the Swiss Franc higher.

 Other currencies had big swings during the day.

 Again, in June 2016, the voters of the United Kingdom did the unexpected.
 They voted to leave the European Union.
 This was against what everyone expected!
 When markets opened on 27th June, the pound had its biggest decline in years.

 In early months of 2018, Bloomberg reported that the Chinese government was considering halting the purchases of US treasuries.

 Again, this unexpected news was a major one for the markets, which declined by the biggest margin this year.

-Just last week, Facebook released its earnings for the second quarter.
+In July 2018, Facebook released its earnings for the second quarter.
 These results came two days after the impressive results by Google.
 So, traders expected Facebook’s results to be as impressive as those of Google.

 When Facebook reported, its EPS and revenues were better than expected but the guidance was soft.
 This led to a major decline in the stock price which wiped more than $130 billion of value.

 These examples show the risks that traders go through every day.
 They also raise the important aspect of the need for being protected whenever a trader opens a trade.